 Creative Work: Established reputation as an artist and presentation of artistic work in major performances or exhibits at the university, district, regional, national, and international level.
 Or reputation as an innovator who creates significant programs or projects that fall outside the normal definition of scholarship but which have an impact at the university, district, regional, national, and/or international level.

 Citizenship: Ongoing record of contributions made at the community, state, district, national, and/or international levels.
 A record of contributions made at the university, college, and departmental levels, and professional organizations and associations within an area of expertise.
 Influence on and support of women on campus.
 Support and service to the Faculty Women's Association.

 Mentoring: Outstanding record of mentoring students beyond the classroom.
 Can also be an ongoing commitment and effort to mentor colleagues, especially through support of newer faculty who are working to achieve their goals in scholarship, teaching or citizenship.

 Adjunct Faculty: Contribution to the University community and academic department through exemplary service over a period of time.
 Impact may be observed in teaching, scholarship, creative work, mentoring, or citizenship.
 Influence which help students achieve the aims of a BYU education and fosters dedication to life-long learning.

 *FWA Board members are not eligible for an award while serving on the board.

 Outstanding Faculty Woman Award

-In order to recognize the achievements of more women faculty, the FWA award was expanded in 2001 to include an award in four different areas of contribution.
+The FWA award was expanded in 2001 to include an award in different areas of contribution.